Alcohol Rehab In Massachusetts

 • Dealing with mental illness, such as anxiety or depression

 This last point is highly problematic because alcohol is a depressant.
 Someone may struggle with depression and drink alcohol to feel lighter and disconnected in the moment.
-Later, they will suffer from alcohol withdrawal that can lead to deeper feelings of depression.
+Later, they will suffer from alcohol withdrawal, which can lead to deeper feelings of depression.
 Physically, alcohol can alter the volumes of chemicals in the brain, leading to potentially deeper and more prolonged periods of depression.
 If this prompts further alcohol use, it can become a deadly spiral.

 Alcohol Addiction Warning Signs